Mine rehabilitation and financial assurance – the new regime in QueenslandNov 2017 |

 If there is more than one holder, the scheme manager may consider the financial soundness of any or all of the holders and the parent companies of any or all of the holders.

 The scheme manager must review the risk category initially given to an environmental authority each year, and may review it upon transfer of the relevant resources authority, including by change in control of a holder.

-The scheme manager is required to make guidelines about the operation of the scheme, including a statutory guideline in relation to the making of allocation decisions.
-The guidelines are not yet available.
+The scheme manager will make guidelines about the operation of the scheme, including a statutory guideline in relation to the making of allocation decisions.

 Holders can apply for review of some of the scheme manager’s decisions pursuant to the Judicial Review Act (Qld) 1991, including a review of the risk category allocation.